Scholars Guide

 Your Financial Aid: A Quick Guide

-The Carolina Covenant is an incredible financial aid package that may include a combination of various scholarships, work-study, and grants – no loans – covering financial need (Cost of Attendance Minus Estimated Family Contribution) for individual students who qualify.
+The Carolina Covenant is an incredible financial aid package that may include a combination of various scholarships, work-study, and grants – no loans – covering financial need (Cost of Attendance minus Estimated Family Contribution) for individual students who qualify.
 The Covenant is also a system of supports and resources to help Covenant scholars thrive at Carolina and beyond.

 With these significant financial, academic, and social supports, Carolina Covenant Scholars have the opportunity to graduate from UNC Chapel Hill debt-free and ready for the world.